Orama-Interactive/Pixelorama-Docs/docs/extension_system/extensions_api.md

 - **ConfigFile** `get_config_file()`

-    - Returns the `ConfigFile` contains all the settings (Brushes, sizes, preferences, etc...).
+    - Returns the `ConfigFile` containing all Pixelorama settings (e.g. Brushes, sizes, preferences, etc...).

 - **"src/Autoload/Global.gd"** `get_global()`

-    - Returns the Global autoload used by Pixelorama.
+    - Returns the **Global** autoload used by Pixelorama.
 Contains references to almost all UI Elements, Variables that indicate different settings etc..., In short it is the most important autoload of Pixelorama.

 - **"src/Autoload/DrawingAlgos.gd"** `get_drawing_algos()`

-    - Returns the DrawingAlgos autoload, contains different drawing algorithms used by Pixelorama.
+    - Returns the **DrawingAlgos** autoload, contains different drawing algorithms used by Pixelorama.

 - **ShaderImageEffect** `get_shader_image_effect()`

-    - Gives you a new ShaderImageEffect class. this class can apply shader to an image.
+    - Gives you a new `ShaderImageEffect` class. this class can apply shader to an image.
 It contains method: `generate_image(img: Image, shader: Shader, params: Dictionary, size: Vector2)` Whose parameters are identified as: